kdeldycke/awesome-iam/readme.md

 <!--lint disable double-link-->

 [IAM](https://en.wikipedia.org/wiki/Identity_management) stands for Identity and Access Management.
-But is more than handling user accounts: it encompass authentication, authorization and privacy, making this perimeter quite complex.
+It is a complex domain which covers **user accounts, authentication, authorization, roles, permissions and privacy**.
 It is an essential pillar of the cloud stack, where users, products and security meets.
 The [other pillar being billing & payments 💰](https://github.com/kdeldycke/awesome-billing/).

-This knowledge base expose all the technologies, protocols and jargon of the domain in a comprehensive and actionable manner.
+This curated  list expose all the technologies, protocols and jargon of the domain in a comprehensive and actionable manner.

 <!--lint enable double-link-->